 In the case of hazardous chemicals coming into contact with your skin, it’s extremely important to have a way to promptly rinse off the substances.
 As such, all laboratories should include a safety shower.
 After removing any contaminated clothing, the affected person can enter the shower and pull an overhead handle to drench themselves with water.
 Doing so will help prevent serious injuries associated with prolonged chemical exposure.

 When you’re working in a lab, your hands are often at the most risk for coming into contact with hazardous chemicals.
 By wearing suitable protective gloves, you can reduce your risk of injury.
 The main types of disposable gloves are made of latex or nitrile.
-If you’re working with stronger chemicals or heat, however, you may need extra protection.
+If you’re working with stronger chemicals or heat, however, you may need extra lab safety gear protection.
 Gloves with stronger protection include chemical- and heat-resistant gloves.
 Before choosing which type of gloves to wear, carefully read the appropriate material safety data sheets to determine the level of protection you’ll need while in the lab.

 Chemical fume hoods

-If your laboratory works with chemicals of any kind, a chemical fume hood is an essential piece of safety equipment.
+If your laboratory works with chemicals of any kind, a chemical fume hood is an essential piece of lab safety equipment.
 Fume hoods are chemical- and fire-resistant enclosures that protect lab personnel from inhaling dangerous chemicals by drawing in vapors, gases, and dust before ventilating them out of the laboratory.
 Having one of these in your lab will reduce the harmful effects of chemical inhalation and exposure.

 First aid kits